Coyoacán: Jardin del Centenario

 The historic area is centered on two large plazas filled with Indian laurel trees called the Jardin del Centenario and the Jardín Hidalgo.
-These plazas cover an area of 24,000 m^{2}, which were renovated, along with the areas around them in 2008.
+These plazas cover an area of 24,000 m2, which were renovated, along with the areas around them in 2008.
 The green areas were rehabilitated, and areas were paved with red and black volcanic stone.
 Renovation of the two plazas and the streets around them cost 88.3 million pesos.
 For over twenty five years, these plazas, especially Plaza Hidalgo, and the streets around them were filled with vendors (wandering and with stalls).
 When renovation efforts began, 150 vendors were removed from the plazas proper with about 500 total including the surrounding streets.
 While the practice was illegal, it had been tolerated by authorities, even though it caused damage to the plazas and caused traffic problems.
 One of the main goals of the renovation work in 2008 was to remove these vendors and move them to a new crafts bazaar built nearby.
 Initially, opposition to the removal of the vendors came not only from the vendors themselves, but also from some neighborhood groups and local businesses who feared their removal would hurt tourism.
 When renovation work finished in 2009, police were assigned to the plazas to keep vendors from returning, leading to confrontations, both physically in the plazas and legally in the courts.
 The borough began to issue some permits for vendors, but there was opposition.
 Eventually, a group representing the vendors obtained a court order to allow forty vendors to return to the plazas, citing the history of tolerating such activity in the past.
 This order is still opposed by some neighborhood groups, but as of 2010, there are still a limited number of these vendors selling in the plazas.

+Plaza Hidalgo

 Plaza Hidalgo, also called Jardín (garden) Hidalgo is the main plaza or square of the borough.
 It is bordered by Calle Carillo Puerto on the east, Calle Caballocalco on the west, Calle B. Dominguez and the Casa Municipal on the north and the Plaza del Centenario and the Parish is San Juan Bautista on the south.
 In the center of the plaza, there is an early 20th-century kiosk with a stained glass cupola topped by a bronze eagle.
 This kiosk was donated to the then village by Porfirio Díaz for the then-upcoming Centennial of Mexico's Independence in 1910.
 The eagle design is one adopted by Mexico after the French Intervention.
 As the plaza is named after Miguel Hidalgo y Costilla, a statue of the priest, created by Luis Arias can also be found on the plaza.
 Behind it is a sculpture carved from a tree trunk called “La Familia de Antonio Alvarez Portual y Josué.